hungovercoders-blog/datagriff/docs/_posts/2023-11-11-blog-comments-giscus/2023-11-11-blog-comments-giscus.md

 tags: Blog Github Giscus Jekyll
 ---

 I wanted to start getting feedback for my [github pages](https://pages.github.com/) hosted [jekyll minima](https://github.com/jekyll/minima) backed blog posts.
-These could either scathing drunkards furious with my methods, so that we may enter an educational debate, or simply feedback on how to improve areas as I am always busting to elevate my code!
+These could possibly be scathing drunkards furious with my methods, so that we may enter an educational debate, or simply feedback on how to improve areas as I am always busting to elevate my code!
 I came across [giscus](https://giscus.app/) and found that this was very simple to do by backing it with [github discussions](https://docs.github.com/en/discussions) as follows...

 - [Prerequisites](#prerequisites)
 - [Create Public Discussions Repo](#create-public-discussions-repo)